-Deviations from surface-layer scaling at $\zeta > 0.5$ may be due to the fact that the sensors are no longer located in the surface layer and/or that transducer-induced flow distortion is not negligible.
-For $\zeta > 1$, further deviations from surface-layer scaling may be related to the so-called local z-less stratification (Wyngaard and Coté, 1972) where turbulence is no longer scaled by the height above the ground.
+Deviations from the Deviations from surface-layer scaling at $\zeta > 0.5$ are mainly-may be due to the contribution of wave-induced stress to the total turbulent shear stress.
+This contribution was found to be highest for stable conditions compared to neutral and unstable ones (fig. 4) fact that the sensors are no longer located in the surface layer and/or that transducer-induced flow distortion is not negligible.
+For $\zeta > 1$, further deviations from MOST surface-layer scaling may be related to the so-called local z-less stratification (Wyngaard and Coté, 1972) where turbulence is no longer scaled by the height above the ground.